Hacker News

 If the service you built withers away when you move to a different team, it was a pet project that The Business doesn't care about (because it has zero impact).
 Literally the definition of a bullshit busywork job :)

-7 hours ago by Klinky
+4 years ago by Klinky

 How do you even know the actual impact you had on revenue/profits?
 Engineering is often many layers removed from customer interactions, sales and accounting.
 Some companies have complex and opaque revenue channels.
 Frankly I take any claims of direct revenue/profit growth/generation with a grain of salt.
 Typically at best, you're wildly guessing, at worst, you're outright lying.

-7 hours ago by Swizec
+4 years ago by Swizec

 The PM you worked with should be able to answer this question.
 If they can’t, your project is likely a waste of time.